Troubleshooting PDL Transforms

-PDL transforms is an advanced feature, so please read this section in the manual to understand how transforms work and how to write a transform.
+PDL transforms is an advanced feature of PaperCut NG/MF, so please read this section in the manual to understand how transforms work and how to write a transform.

 To troubleshoot any PDL transform problem, please follow the steps listed below: